Indiana State Road 225

 State Road 225 is a short connector highway that exists entirely within Tippecanoe County in the U.S. state of Indiana.

 Route description

-State Road 225 is a 4 mi highway that connects State Road 43 at its west end with the State Road 25 at its east end.
+State Road 225 is a 4 mi highway that connects State Road 43 at its west end with Old State Road 25 at its east end.
 The highway passes through the town of Battle Ground, Indiana.
 The highway passes a service entrance to Prophetstown State Park.